What is MAVA?

 Who is the governing body of JO Volleyball?

-Why are try-outs scheduled in November?
+Why are try-outs scheduled when they are?

 We have to follow the rules of a ‘school club’ VB association.
 We are not allowed to host try-outs until after the State HS VB tournament.
 This timing also provides our potential players a chance to try-out in various clubs and ultimately land where they want.